mikependon/RepoDB/README.md

 - Can work *without* the models; everything can be *dynamics*.
 - Ease of pain when working with *large* data sets.
 - Minimizes the round trips with *2nd-Layer cache*.
-- *Transmission* of data from *different* RDBMS DB Providers only take few lines of codes.
+- *Transmission* of the data between *different* databases become so easy.

 ### It is high-performant